-Feeling unsure about your next diving holiday?
-Sorting through the many great places in the world to dive can feel overwhelming.
+Feeling unsure about your next diving adventure?
+Daydreaming of the many great places in the world to dive can feel overwhelming when making future plans.
 If you’re like most divers, you want to go somewhere with great visibility, lots of marine life, and not too many people.

 No worries, friends.
 We have you covered.
-Here are our top picks for top-shelf scuba destinations many divers never consider.
+Here are our top picks for top-shelf scuba destinations many divers never consider to keep you inspired.

 Patagônia, Argentina is a bucket list destination for hikers and outdoor photographers, but not many people go there to dive.
 Those in the know can visit with friendly sea lions, snap pics of Magellanic penguins, and see majestic right whales.
 One-third of the world’s southern right whales spend half the year in Peninsula Valdes, Patagônia, so you have a very good chance of capturing a photo like the one above.

 Beaver Lake, in Arkansas, USA, has 783 km/487 miles of scenic shoreline nestled in the Ozark Mountains.
 Water temps average 22°C/72°F and there are diving opportunities for all levels.
 Below the surface, you’ll find largemouth bass, bluegill, a variety of catfish and the sunken town of Monte Ne.

 Beaver Lake is also family-friendly.
 Topside activities including: kayaking, stand-up paddleboarding, ziplining, and oh yeah – becoming a mermaid or merman.

 Fernando de Noronha Marine Park, an island in the northeast corner of Brasil, has great diving year-round.
 You’ll encounter turtles, rays, reef sharks, loads of tropical fish, 30 m/98 ft visibility and 28°C/84°F water temps.
 This UNESCO World Heritage Site is also a breeding area for spinner dolphins.